wp-plugins/calculated-fields-form/README.txt

 The ... symbol should be replaced by the parameter or variable name, and will be the same name of the javascript variable.
 For example: [CP_CALCULATED_FIELDS_VAR name="varname"]

 To restrict the source of variable, define the attribute "from" in the shortcode with any of following values: get, post, session, or cookie.
 For example, to create the javascript variable: varname, only if exist a session variable with the same name, insert the  shortcode: [CP_CALCULATED_FIELDS_VAR name="varname" from="session"]

+The shortcode: [CP_CALCULATED_FIELDS_VAR] accepts two other attributes:

+The "default_value" attribute allows to define the value used by default if there is not a parameter with the specified name, or session variable or cookie:

+[CP_CALCULATED_FIELDS_VAR name="varname" default_value="mydefault"]

+If there is not a parameter, or session variable, or cookie, with the name "varname", the plugin will create a global javascript variable with the name: "varname", and value: "mydefault".

+The attribute: "value", allows to create a javascript variable with the name defined as attribute, and the value in the attribute: "value".

+[CP_CALCULATED_FIELDS_VAR name="varname" value="myvalue"]

 After insert the shortcode to create the javascript variable, a valid equation would be: fieldname1*varname